 - Really curly hair may not get as straight as you want.

-Keratin treatments are great but they aren’t for everyone.
-For example, pregnant women and those who are chestfeeding should avoid keratin treatments because of the chemicals used.
+Keratin treatments are great, but they aren’t for everyone.
+For example, pregnant women and those who are breastfeeding should avoid keratin treatments because of the chemicals used.
 If this is the case, you can look at alternatives like silk presses or Dominican blowouts.

 What’s the cost difference between keratin treatments and other straightening treatments?

 Most keratin treatments create a layer on top of the hair while other popular straightening treatments break down the bonds of the hair.